eleonoravercesi/complexity_DFJ_few_subtour/README.md

-# On the complexity of the Dantzig-Fulkerson-Johnson TSP formulation for few subtour constraints
+# The Dantzig-Fulkerson-Johnson TSP formulation is easy to solve for few subtour constraints

-This is GitHub repository accompaining the paper "On the complexity of the Dantzig-Fulkerson-Johnson TSP formulation for few subtour constraints", submitted to Informs Journal on Computing and currently available as a preprint on Optimization Online.
+This is GitHub repository accompaining the paper "The Dantzig-Fulkerson-Johnson TSP formulation is easy to solve for few subtour constraints", which is submitted to a journal and currently available as a preprint on Optimization Online.

 The folder contains the following files: